dkitley1975/Project-1/README.md

 ### Features Left to Implement

-- A HTML and CSS only Navigation bar
+- A HTML and CSS only Navigation bar - rather than relying on javascript to close the menu after a click.
-- To have the current section show active in the navigation bar
+- To have the current section show active in the navigation bar.

 ## Testing